Jvheaney/ru-social/README.md

 I spent the next ~4 days coding day and night, hardly sleeping, to get a backend finished and ready to go.
 After a lot of work, and some hitches along the way, it was finally done.
 I had been testing as I went along, but I didn't have time to write unit tests; I figured I would just test it as I was developing the mobile app.

 ### Mobile App Development
 The speed coding shifted from Java over to React-Native, with really no end in sight.
-I had both iOS and Android simulators and my spring-boot backend running all at the same time.
+I had both iOS and Android simulators and my Spring-Boot backend running all at the same time.
 My poor laptop was chugging, but it got through it.

 We had some rough ideas of what we wanted our UI to look like, but nothing concrete.
-I picture my time building the original RU Mine UI was like how a musician may tell a luthier they want more "power" and "tone" in their violin; abstract feelings and thoughts that somehow have to be translated to something physical (in my case, sorta physical).
+I picture my time building the original RU Mine UI like how a musician may tell a luthier they want more "power" and "tone" in their violin; abstract feelings and thoughts that somehow have to be translated to something physical (in my case, sorta physical).
 Nonetheless, as do the luthiers, I managed to make something of these abstract thoughts.

-After ~6 days of finger numbing prograaming, we had the very first RU Mine UI.
+After ~6 days of finger numbing programming, we had the very first RU Mine UI.
 She was ugly as all hell, but damn it, she worked (Okay, it wasn't that bad, but it wasn't as "modern" as we had wanted).
 I sped off to hook it all up to the backend functions, testing everything as intensely as I possibly could.

 Finally, it was time to submit it to Google and Apple.

 ### App Store Approvals
 If you ever released an app, you know this step all to well; there is always something wrong with something you did and it must be fixed before they can even bare to test it.
-Or, maybe, they typed the password in the email field and email in the password field (honestly happened to me).
+Or, maybe, they typed the password in the email field and email in the password field (seriously, this happened to me).
 There's always something that goes wrong at this point, and given that it was now March 27, we really didn't have time for much to go wrong.

 After a few back and forth submissions to both Apple and Google for various stupid reasons, Apple finally gave us the greenlight.

 It was now just Google.
-Google, the app store that had software verify the binary was now holding us up.
+Google, the app store that had software moderators verify the binary was now holding us up.
 Great.

 We waited, and waited, and seriously considered releasing the app without Android.